Functional Medicine treatments Columbus Ohio

 “All disease begins in the gut,” claimed Hippocrates circa 460-370 B.C.
 Today, this is still the case as a properly functioning digestive system (AKA your gut) is imperative to maintain good health.
-If you’re experiencing gas, bloating, stomach pain, constipation or diarrhea, you may have a gut imbalance.
+If you’re experiencing gas, bloating, stomach pain, constipation or diarrhea, you likely have an unhealthy gut.
 Testing is done to look for intestinal infections, deficiencies in digestive enzymes, and food intolerances.
 A personalized program is designed for each person to correct the problem.

 Unfortunately, we are exposed to toxic compounds every day in the air we breathe, the water we drink, and the food we eat.
 If our bodies are not able to properly detoxify, the toxins accumulate and cause health problems.
-Fatigue, pain, and foggy brain can be due to any of the conditions listed on this page, but also due to toxic accumulation in our cells.
+Fatigue, pain, and foggy brain are just some of the symptoms that can be caused by toxins.
 We can perform environmental toxin and heavy metal toxin evaluations, and then make a game plan made for detoxifying.